About the Main Band

 April

 After a couple of months where rehearsals have focussed heavily on competition preparation, April sees us switch focus completely as we start to work on concert repetoire for the upcoming summer season.
-As well as traditional brass band tunes, we like to push the genre boundaries and have been known recently to add an electric guitar into our performances!
+As well as traditional brass band tunes, we like to push the genre boundaries and have been known on occasion to add an electric guitar into our performances!

 May